-The consolidated financial statements at June 30, 2016 and for the three and six months ended June 30, 2016 and 2015 contained in this report are unaudited and should be read in conjunction with the consolidated financial statements contained in the Company's 2015 Annual Report on Form 20-F. The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+The consolidated financial statements at June 30, 2016 and for the three and six months ended June 30, 2016 and 2015 contained in this report are unaudited and should be read in conjunction with the consolidated financial statements contained in the Company's Annual Report 2015.
+The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Such financial statements reflect all adjustments that, in the opinion of management, are necessary for a fair presentation of the results of the periods presented.
 All such adjustments are of a normal recurring nature.

-The accounting policies applied in the accompanying consolidated financial statements are the same as those applied in the consolidated financial statements at and for the year ended December 31, 2015, contained in the Company's 2015 Annual Report on Form 20-F.
+The accounting policies applied in the accompanying consolidated financial statements are the same as those applied in the consolidated financial statements at and for the year ended December 31, 2015, contained in the Company's Annual Report 2015.